-Subpart B: Payment Plans.
-Lake Superior College shall provide payment plans for students, permitting them to pay their tuition and fees after the due date, provided the minimum first payment amount is paid as defined in LSC Procedure 5.12.0.
+LSC shall provide payment plans for students, permitting them to pay their tuition and fees after the due date, provided the minimum first payment amount is paid as defined in LSC Procedure 5.12.0 Tuition and Fee Due Dates, Refunds, Withdrawals, and Waivers.
 The college shall assess a payment plan fee to cover the costs of processing payments consistent with this policy.

 If a student is financially obligated for a dropped class, the student may petition the college to apply the amount of the tuition and/or fees for the dropped class to the cost of an added class for the current term.

-The president or designee may waive amounts due to Lake Superior College for individual institutional waivers as approved by the Board.
+The president or designee may waive amounts due to LSC for individual institutional waivers as approved by the Board.

-In consultation with students, Procedure 5.12.0 was developed to implement this policy.
+In consultation with students, LSC Procedure 5.12.0 was developed to implement this policy.

 Date Implemented: January 18, 2001